 This list is for anyone curious as to how I might place all 91 episodes of Darkwing Duck in a ranking order.
 I had written detailed notes on every episode for my Darkwing Duck Retrospective/Review, and, given the high volume of great episodes within the show, I decided to publish my thoughts on all of them, rather than limit the list to a Top 10 or 20.

-These have been ordered beginning with what I believe to be the strongest episode.
+This episode guide has been ordered beginning with what I believe to be the strongest.
 They have been assessed based on an overall combination of their writing and execution, taking into account performance, visuals, animation, music, sound and general entertainment value.
 However, it must be remembered that all episodes of Darkwing Duck have great strengths deserving of celebration, many are extremely close in quality and...

 ...This list may change over time!